 Barossa Valley Shiraz

 A collection of five Barossa Valley Shiraz vineyards contribute varying characteristics of fruit to this wine.
-To this we have added some Shiraz base from our winery stalwarts, the Christa Rolf and the Heinrich.
+To this we add some Shiraz base from our winery stalwarts, the Christa Rolf and the Heinrich.
 The Shiraz makes up only 90% of the final blend, with juicy confectionary and red cherries hailing from a very small percentage of Grenache and estate-grown Mataro, offering a deep, earthy background on the palate.
-Twelve months maturation in a mixture of new American oak barrels as wells as two-year old American and shaved French barrels.
+Typically twelve months maturation in a mixture of older and new American oak as well as some French barrels.

 This deep blood red wine fills the glass with aromas reminiscent of rich red berries and dark bitter chocolate.
 Dark cherries enhanced with cassis, anise and pepper mingle on the medium to full bodied palate.
 Creamy tannins and complex acidity lends to the overall perception of a smooth, rich red wine, with a nice persistence of flavour.